 Besides the Haiku repo that provides the packages that make up the operating system and HaikuPorts which offers a large number of 3rd party software, there are several other repos and software collections that are curated by community members.

 The Haiku project isn't legally or otherwise responsible for the contents of those sites.

 Help and Support

-The primary means of communication are through mailing lists and are generally hosted by FreeLists.
+The primary means of communication are through mailing lists generally hosted by FreeLists.
 In addition to the mailing lists (often referred to as 'ML'), numerous users and contributors frequent IRC (irc.freenode.net#haiku).
-There is also BeShare, an online chat and file sharing application.
+There is also a community forum and BeShare, an online chat and file sharing application.

 Anyone can help Haiku.
 If you love what Haiku is all about, you can get involved.
 It's up to you what you want to do and how much time you contribute.
 If you are interested, follow the links bellow to find out how you can help out.